 Another way to tell if you’re engaging with your audience is checking the number of social shares on the bottom of all blog pages (if set up), and by seeing if it’s getting signups to your Freebie or email news.
 This can be increased substantially with a hovering or sliding opt-in, like SumoMe provides.
 (SumoMe is an on-site application which controls your email offers).

 Don’t expect more than 5% of website visitors to take action… In fact, due to lost traffic, spam traffic, and overseas visits, over 1% of visitors opting in is considered good.
 If I have 600 hits per month on my optimised and content-rich site, then I should expect around 6 calls, emails, or subscribes, although this varies.
 Some people are looking for service right now, while some want a drip-fed information from you, and another portion is still yet to be sold on brand you.

 Updating your website and blog at least once-monthly ensures that content is up-to-date, more pages are being indexed, and visitors see something different.

 Understanding how to measure the ROI on your website is important and needs calculation, so I’ll leave this discussion to experts at PixelFish.

 Simon Dell explores the very real connection between bounce rate (exit rate) and page slowness, which is very important for both ranking and conversion.
 (I myself have spent both money and time on increasing page speed).

 Improvements by Re-writing Your Website Content

 You may be able to improve numbers and on-site time by re-writing the words on the About Us page… at least ensure it has the words needed to inspire some more reading.
 Even suggest they check out “About Us” on the Home Page, if you’ve got some particularly credible and relevant experience.
-With permission from them, you can also add client logos and testimonials to either Home or About Us to increase trust.
+With permission from them, you can also add client logos and testimonials to either Home (under the main content) or About Us, to increase trust.

 Respond to Mobile Platforms